raphael-group/fastBE/README.md

 #### Option 1: conda install

 #### Option 2: Pre-compiled binaries

+Pre-compiled binaries for `fastBE` are available for both macOS and Linux under the releases section.
+To install, simply copy the binary into a directory which is recognized by your shell.

 #### Option 3: Build from source

 `fastBE` is implemented in C++ and is packaged with the dependencies needed to execute the program.
-In particular, the only dependencies are a recent version of CMAKE and a modern C++17 compliant compiler.
+The only dependencies are a recent version of CMAKE and a modern C++17 compliant compiler.

 To build `fastBE` from source, first clone the repository and its submodules: